iVantage/angular-ivh-treeview/README.md

 - Creating multiple treeviews within an ngRepeat loops creates an issue where each treeview accesses the same controller instance after initial load.
 See issue #113.
+- We use Angular's `filterFilter` for filtering, by default this compares your filter string with at all object attributes.
+This directive attaches an attribute to your tree nodes to track its selected state (e.g.  `selected: false`).
+If you want your filter to ignore the selection tracking attribute use an object or function filter.
+See issue #151.

 ## Reporting Issues and Getting Help